11 shot in 12 hours: Bloody Sunday night across Houston area

 HOUSTON — Police were busy Sunday night into Monday morning responding to numerous shooting scenes across the Houston area.

-The shootings left at least six people dead and five people wounded over a 12-hour period in the City of Houston alone.
+The shootings, all unrelated, left at least six people dead and five people wounded over a 12-hour period in the City of Houston alone.

 At 3 p.m. officers responded to 10039 Revelstoke Drive (northwest Houston) where a woman suffered a gunshot wound to the head and later died.
 A man was shot in his arm and taken to the hospital by ambulance.
 Police believe the shooting was the result of a domestic argument, but the investigation is still underway.

-Note: Editor's note: An earlier version of this story indicated there were 10 people shot in Houston in 12 hours, but police have since reported an additional victim.